-Liquidity Risk
+Liquidity risk

-Liquidity risk is the risk that the Company will not be able to meet their financial obligations as they fall due.
-Liquidity risk management is the responsibility of the Management Board which has created a high-quality framework for monitoring short-term, midterm and long-term financing and all liquidity risk requirements.
-The Company manages liquidity risk by continuously monitoring the projected and actual cash flow, by comparing it to the maturity of financial assets and liabilities.
-The Company is not exposed to any significant liquidity risk because of the assets which can easily be converted into cash and which exceed any potential liabilities.
+Liquidity risk is the risk that the Companies will not be able to meet its financial obligations on time.
+Liquidity risk management is the responsibility of the Management Board which has created a high-quality framework for monitoring short-term, mid-term and long-term financing and all liquidity risk requirements.
+The Company manages liquidity risk by constantly monitoring its forecasted and actual cash flow, by comparing it to the maturity of financial assets and liabilities.
+The Company is not exposed to any significant liquidity risk because of the assets which can easily be converted into cash, and which exceed any potential liabilities.